moshe-treistovsky/GGFPS/README.md

-# OQML-GNN: Pooled MACE descriptors + FPS / GGFPS sampling
+# GGFPS for KRR and MACE

 This repository contains:
 - `gen_MACE_desc_DMAT.py`: compute pooled MACE descriptors per frame and a full pairwise distance matrix.